Comment on "Correlated electron-nuclear dynamics: Exact factorization of the molecular wavefunction" [J. Chem. Phys. 137, 22A530 (2012)]

+is satisfied.
+This condition implies that also $\chi$ is normalized if $\Psi$ is.
+This is proved by providing a constructive definition of $\Phi_{\argsR}(\argsr, t)$ and $\chi(\argsR, t)$ in terms of $\Psi(\argsR, \argsr,t)$ in Eqs.~(25) and (26).
+However, when the equations of motion for the former are variationally obtained, their constructive definition is not used, thus requiring an independent proof that the PNC holds for the solutions.

-But the PNC is only used in \citep{Abedi2012} to simplify the Euler-Lagrange equations once they have been obtained from the stationary action principle.
-As we said, since the conservation has not been enforced at the action level from the very first step, this occasional use of the PNC does not guarantee, in principle, that it holds for all times if no further proof is provided.
+If one wants to be sure that a given set of equations of motion do conserve some quantity, there are essentially two options: Either one explicitly forces the conservation at the action level, e.g., using Lagrange multipliers, or one shows that there is another reason (e.g., a symmetry of the action) why the equations of motion produce the conservation.
+In \cite{Abedi2012}, neither of these two things are explicitly done.
+Instead, the PNC is only used to simplify the Euler-Lagrange equations once they have been obtained from the stationary action principle.
+This occasional use of the PNC does not guarantee, in principle, that it holds for all times if no further proof is provided.

-But, before detailing our proof of this property does hold, let point out that two possible ways of proving it have been discarded here for different reasons.
+But, before detailing our proof of this property does hold, let us point out that two possible ways of proving it have been discarded here for different reasons.
 First, one could have shown that the action has a certain symmetry and obtain the conservation law as an application of Noether's theorem.
 We have been unable to find such a symmetry.
 Second, notice that the equations of motion in \cite{Abedi2012} can be written as

 If the operators $\hat{H}_\Phi$ and $\hat{H}_\chi$ were linear and Hermitian, the conservation of the norm of the functions $\chi$ and $\Phi_{\argsR}$ would be straightforward.
-As that is not the case, a more careful analysis is in order.
-In the literature, sometimes this type of problems are solved in a formal way.
-For some nonlinear cases, this formal procedure is useful and, assuming that all necessary conditions on the corresponding infinite dimensional Hilbert spaces are satisfied, it allows us to prove the conservation of the norm of the functions in a very simple way.
+As that is not the case, a more careful analysis is in order, but a formal proof using this idea is sometimes useful if one assumes that all necessary conditions on the corresponding infinite dimensional Hilbert spaces are satisfied.
 However, in this particular case, and due to the dependence of the time derivative of $\Phi_{\argsR}(\argsr, t)$ in the definition of the operators, the only way to have Hermiticity is to show in advance that the norm of $\Phi_{\argsR}(\argsr, t)$ is indeed conserved.
 This renders the reasoning circular, and thus invalid.

 The problem of obtaining the dynamical equations can be addressed from a different perspective.
 Consider then a decomposition of the form given by Eq.~(\ref{eq:1}) but without imposing the PNC condition.
 In this case, we define: